deeplearning4j/deeplearning4j/dl4j-examples/tutorials/README.md

 ## Setting up dependencies

-If your installation of Zeppelin is not already set up for Deeplearning4j, you will need to add DL4J to the classpath.
+If your installation of Zeppelin is not already set up for Deeplearning4j (i.e.: you didn't use our custom Docker image), you will need to add DL4J to the classpath.
 The easiest solution is to add the appropriate Maven dependencies to the included Spark Interpreter.

 See this Zeppelin documentation for accessing the interpreter settings: https://zeppelin.apache.org/docs/latest/manual/dependencymanagement.html.